neeharavula/neeharavula/README.md

 ### About Me

 I'm a developer and creative based in San Diego, CA, exploring the intersection of design and technology.
-Currently, I develop flight control and simulation software solutions in the aerospace/defense sector 🛩️
+Currently, I develop flight control and mission systems simulation software in the aerospace/defense sector 🛩️

 ### Languages and Tools